Top tips for when your baby won’t eat solids or shows no interest in food

 Check the gap between milk and solid foods

 Make sure there are at least 30 minutes between milk and solid foods.
-You may even want to go up to 90 minutes to make sure your baby is actually showing up to the table hungry.
+You may even want to go up to 90 minutes to make sure your baby is showing up to the table hungry.

 Try offering solids before milk (depending on age)